Madrileños, and Spaniards in general, took the Fiesta Nacional as an opportunity to

 There is no denying that, of late, tensions (as well as temperatures) have been running high in Spain.

-The crisis of Catalonia’s secessionism ironically comes at this very moment when Spaniards traditionally celebrate their pride and unity, the Doce de Octubre (12th of October), better known as Día de la Hispanidad, Spain’s Hispanic Heritage Day.
+The crisis of Catalonia’s secessionism ironically comes at this very moment when Spaniards traditionally celebrate their pride and unity in their country, the Doce de Octubre (12th of October), better known as Día de la Hispanidad, Spain’s Hispanic Heritage Day.

 This Fiesta Nacional commemorates the arrival of Christopher Columbus in the Americas.
 The Italian explorer-navigator on the payroll of the Catholic Monarchs of Spain set sail from the port of Palos de la Frontera in the southwestern Spanish province of Huelva on August 3, 1492 and landed on the island of San Salvador in what is now the Bahamas on October 12, 1492.